FurtherProgramming/assignment-2-s3767707/README.md

 3- The seat of **latest** booking will not be available even when user update the booking before it(user cannot book the same desk as the previous booking).

-4- The seat beside same Employees that have been sitten previously will not be available.
+4- The seat beside same Employees that have been sit previously will not be available.

 User check in: